Mentoring relationships are critical for career development and success in the 21st century.

 We find that mentors who contribute their energy and insights are deeply gratified by the experience while the students who receive guidance are inspired beyond measure.

 CWEL mentors are women who are committed to making a difference in the lives of the next generation of women leaders.
 They come from a variety of backgrounds and industries, live either locally or abroad, and have their own unique combination of expertise and networks to share.

 We are currently recruiting new mentors for both our undergraduate and graduate programs.
 Our undergraduate student mentors are CWEL Scholar alumnae, graduate students, or early career professionals (5-15 years of experience) while our graduate student mentors are mid to senior-level leaders.
 You may specify your preferred interest within the online registration form.

-To learn more about the program or apply for the next cohort, complete the mentor or mentee online application form or contact, Valerie Paquette, Director of Programs, Center for Women's Entrepreneurial Leadership at firstname.lastname@example.org.
+To learn more about the program or apply for the next cohort, complete the mentor or mentee online application form or email Valerie Paquette, Director of Programs, Center for Women's Entrepreneurial Leadership.